frdedynamics/hvl_robotics_website/_pages/ele306/ELE306-control-custom-robot.md

 ## Mobile Platform
 Depending on what type of robot you have this part more or less tricky.
-For a robot with 2 or 4 wheels you can use the plugins in Sections Differential Drive and Skid Steer Drive respectivly.
+For a robot with 2 or 4 wheels you can use the plugins in Sections Differential Drive and Skid Steer Drive respectively.
 If you have a drone or boat, gazebo classic does not have standard plugins for you.
 In this case you have 2 options:

 1. Install and setup the [PX4 Gazebo Classic Simulations](https://docs.px4.io/main/en/sim_gazebo_classic/).
 They different implementations already available, but the setup process can be time consuming.
 2. Abstract the movement behavoiur of your model e.g. if you have a boat add wheels to it to move it around or if you have a drone add 3 primatic joint to move the drone around.

 ### Increasing Friction

-If you want to change friction values for a link (e.g. for wheels) you can use the following code snippet:
+If you want to change friction values for a link (e.g. for wheels) you can use the following code snippet.
+More information on what each of these parameters do can be found [here](https://classic.gazebosim.org/tutorials?tut=physics_params).

 ```xml
 <gazebo reference="LINK_NAME">